Go To The Official Six Flags Great Adventure Website For Current Park Information

 The Swiss Bob ride opened with the park in July of 1974.
-The ride appears to have been added at the last minute, not appearing on the park map from the first season, though it appeared in the Souvenir Book.
+The ride seemed to have been added at the last minute, not appearing on the original park map from the first season, although it did make into the 1974 Souvenir Book.

-Originally located near the Giant Wheel in 1974, the Swiss Bob was moved to what would turn out to be its final home for the 1975 season as part of the Fun Fair expansion.
+Originally located near the Giant Wheel for the 1974 season, the Swiss Bob was moved in 1975 to what would be its final home in the Fun Fair area of the park.

 Originally the ride featured an Olympic bobsled theme, complete with a back drop, which was removed after the 1979 season.

-The Swiss Bob was powered by a series of drive tires mounted below the track which propelled the cars with a central fin.
+The Swiss Bob was powered by a series of drive tires mounted below the track which propelled the cars using a central fin.

 Technical Information